swaggest/assertjson/README.md

 ## Usage

 Default comparer is set up to ignore difference against `"<ignore-diff>"` values.
-It is accessible with package function `Equal`.
+It is accessible with package functions `Equal` and `EqualMarshal`.

 ```go
 package my_test